MarkusThill/solitaire-diamond/Readme.md

   int hashIndex = ((int) hash & HASHMASK); // = hash % pow(2,n)
 ```

-where `HASHMASK` is the size of the table minus one ($$2^n - 1$$).
-One last detail has to be mentioned: How do we define the hash function?
+where `HASHMASK` is the size of the table minus one 2^n - 1 One last detail has to be mentioned: How do we define the hash function?
 Typically, for many board games the so called Zobrist keys are used.
 These are a clever way to encode a position by XOR-ing (exclusive or) random integers.
 For each possible move, one random number is generated initially and then used throughout the search.
-Whenever a move is performed, the current Zobrist key $$Z$$ will be linked by an XOR and the corresponding random number of the move.
-This approach utilizes the associative and commutative property of the exclusive or as well as the involutory property ($$ x \oplus x = 0 $$ ).
+Whenever a move is performed, the current Zobrist key Z will be linked by an XOR and the corresponding random number of the move.
+This approach utilizes the associative and commutative property of the exclusive or as well as the involutory property.
 In my program I did not use Zobrist keys for reasons of simplicity (but they can also be implemented with relatively small effort).
 Instead I use a simple hash function of the form

 ```c
 /*